 A lot of people run their daily schedule through their calendar (e.g. Google Calendar, Outlook, or Apple Calendar).

 Integrating upcoming leaves with your calendar will make it easier to stay on top of the schedule.

-Team members should be able to check how many leave days they have remaining, and use a quick and simple process to request time off.
+Team members should be able to check how many leave days they have remaining, and use a quick and simple process to put in time off requests.

-The process should be equally simple for HR.
+The process should be equally simple for HR to manage leaves.
 They should be able to view the team member’s profile, who else is on leave on the requested days, and make a decision to approve/deny the request.

 The workflow should be simple, efficient, and eliminate paperwork and unnecessary admin tasks.

 Your online leave management system should have a way to notify the team and keep everyone up-to-date with scheduled leaves and holidays.

 This will help everyone plan their work in advance, prevent unexpected disruptions to workflow.